Gargamiel/PokeWorld/README.md

-# Disclaimer

-This mod's scope is quite extensive, touching many aspect of the base game.
-Since this mod is a one man's work, developed on my free time between school hours, I haven't been able to extensively test all its aspects, most notably its compatibility with other mods and DLC.
-I therefore expect some bugs and compatibility issues (hopefully nothing game-breaking) to be found and reported.

-My first objective after release will be to fix most of these bugs and compatibility issues before adding new content.
-If you do find a bug, please report it so that i may fix it.
-I could have spent more time testing, but this would mean pushing the release further and further, instead of letting the community enjoy my work.

-Please use with caution and not with a save you care a lot about, I advise creating a new game for this mod with small or QoL mods until it has been tested further.

 # PokéWorld

 PokéWorld adds all 493 species of Pokémon from the first four generations to RimWorld, each with their own unique characteristics akin to the original games.